 Svādhyāya means “to move toward one’s self” in Sanskrit.
 When I first learned this word in my yoga teacher training, I thought it perfectly summed up why I feel passionate about Intuitive Eating.
 Letting go of external rules about food and tuning into your body’s internal wisdom is at the heart of Intuitive Eating.

 A few years ago, palliative care nurse Bronnie Ware recorded the top regrets of the dying, a list I revisit every now and then.
 The #1 regret?
 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

-Intuitive Eating is a gateway to svādhyāya, living a life that’s more true to yourself.
+Intuitive Eating is one gateway to svādhyāya, living a life that’s more true to yourself.
 When you practice answering seemingly small questions (Am I hungry?
 What sounds good for lunch?
 Do I want something warm or cold?
 Sweet or savory?
 What would be satisfying?), it strengthens your ability to answer life’s bigger questions.
-Rejecting our culture’s diet mentality in favor of Intuitive Eating strengthens your overall ability to let go of external rules, comparisons and others’ expectations, and tune into your own Inner Compass.
+Rejecting our culture’s diet mentality in favor of attuned eating strengthens your overall ability to let go of external rules, comparisons and others’ expectations, and tune into your own Inner Compass.

 I truly believe that all four wishes are possible for you this year.